 - ½ cup unsweetened, creamy peanut butter (I used 365 brand)

-- ½ cup plus 2 tbsp gluten-free, whole-grain oat flour
+- ½ cup plus 2 tablespoon gluten-free, whole-grain oat flour

-- ¼ cup plus 2 tbsp pure maple syrup
+- ¼ cup plus 2 tablespoon pure maple syrup

-- ¼ cup plus 2 tbsp unsalted chopped peanuts (use dry roasted to keep it oil-free)
+- ¼ cup plus 2 tablespoon unsalted chopped peanuts (use dry roasted to keep it oil-free)

-- ¼ cup plus 2 tbsp mini vegan, refined sugar-free chocolate chips (I used Enjoy Life)
+- ¼ cup plus 2 tablespoon mini vegan, refined sugar-free chocolate chips (I used Enjoy Life)

 - Line a baking sheet with parchment paper and set aside.

 - Add peanut butter, oat flour, maple syrup, vanilla and salt to a mixing bowl, and stir with a spoon to combine.

 - Add chopped peanuts and mini chocolate chips and stir to combine.
 Place the dough in the mixing bowl in the refrigerator for 10 minutes.

 - Use a cookie scoop (I used a #50 disher) to scoop out dough onto parchment-lined baking sheet.
 Form each scoop of dough into balls with your hands.